 - Comparison: Is the product better or as good as its conventional non-green peers.

-- Greenwashing: Is the product green, greenish, or outright greenwashing.
+- Greenwashing: Is the product eco-friendly, kind of green or outright greenwashing.

 - Is the company ethical and green as a whole?
 I.e. do they have all green products or one lost in a sea of eco-baddie products?
 Clorox GreenWorks is a good example of this – yeah, they make one green brand, but it’s among many bleach infused products.
 I’m not down with that.